 This is where magnetic resistance comes in.
 Magnets enable smooth, progressive resistance with minimal noise.
 This is further complemented by a belt-drive system in high-end bikes, which replaces chain-drive and reduces noise and maintenance even more.
 You usually also get more levels of resistance to choose from.
 It is for these reasons that we recommend selecting a bike with magnetic resistance when possible.

 It goes without saying that you must make sure you have enough room before you order a bike!
 Sometimes we miss the most obvious of things though and so it’s worth reiterating this point.
 Decide on a spot for your new exercise bike and compare the dimensions with those of the bike.
 You don’t want to have to move these around once you’ve picked a spot.
 This is particularly true for higher-end bikes that have descended from commercial-grade equipment and can often be very heavy.

 Now, when we talk about the overall package, we mean the little things that add up to complete your experience.
 These are the things that make the difference between a good and a great product.

-Connectivity is a big one for cycling products these days and having some sort of smart functionality, with the ability to transfer workout data is a big plus when it comes to tracking your progress and identifying the areas you need to work on.
-A large, easy to read display scores extra points, as does the ability to track things like heart-rate.
+Connectivity is a big one for cycling products these days and having some smart functionality, with the ability to transfer workout data is a big plus when it comes to tracking your progress and identifying the areas you need to work on.
+A large, easy to read display scores extra points, as does the ability to track things like heart rate.

 We prefer bikes that feel like real/outdoor bikes.
 This means that bikes with chain drivetrains, progressive resistance and coasting ability score higher than those without.